Hey-Jarvis/Hey-Jarvis/README.md

 - 👋 Hi, I’m Shubham
-- 👀 I’m interested in myself.
+- 👀 I’m interested in java and node.js ie backend projects.
-- 🌱 I’m currently learning as full stack developer.
+- 🌱 Journey to as innovative in software  developer.
-- 💞️ I’m looking to collaborate on as you wish.
+- 💞️ I’m looking to collaborate in mostly backend developer.
-- 📫 How to reach me: shubham.reddy50@protonmail.com
+- 📫 How to reach me: shubham.reddy50@outlook.com

 <!---
 Hey-Jarvis/Hey-Jarvis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.